 This curriculum is based on the genetic knowledge requirements of the Human Genetics Society of Australasia (HGSA Board of Censors for Genetic Counselling, which governs the certification of genetic counsellors in Australia.
 The course will be delivered via a combination of on-line content and case-based face-to-face tutorials.

 This subject is primarily an experiential subject with a focus on the acquisition of skills.
-Issues of grief, breaking bad news and principles of interviewing with reference to individuals, families and couples will be studied.
-The impact of cultural, religious and family beliefs on a counselling session will be explored.
+Issues of strong emotions and increasing and decreasing emotional intensity in a session will be explored.
+Psychosocial issues and how these impact on the counselling session will also be explored.
 Counselling skills learnt in Principles of Counselling 1 will be further developed through role-plays and discussion of presented case scenarios.
 On completion students will demonstrate self-awareness and the ability to critically appraise their counselling practice.

 Clinical Genomic Variant Analysis is designed to provide students with an understanding of genome variant analysis.
 It will be taught as an intensive, blended (on-line and face-to-face) subject over a two-week period,